 Net Carbs = Total Carbohydrates – Dietary Fiber

-- An avocado (201 grams in weight) has 17 g of total carbs and 13 g of dietary fiber therefore net carbohydrate is 4 grams.
+- An avocado (201 grams in weight) has 17 g of total carbs and 13 g of dietary fiber, so the net carbs is 4 grams.

 - A slice of bread (25 grams) has 11.9 g of total carbs and 0.9 g of fiber, which means the net amount is 11 grams.